Office 365 Advanced Threat Protection

 Get Office 365 ATP

-Office 365 ATP Plan 2 is included in Office 365 Enterprise E5, Office 365 Education A5, and Microsoft 365 Business.
+Office 365 ATP is included in certain subscriptions, such as Microsoft 365 E5, Office 365 E5, Office 365 A5, and Microsoft 365 Business.
 If your subscription does not include Office 365 ATP, you can purchase ATP Plan 1 or ATP Plan 2 as an add-on to certain subscriptions.
 To learn more, see the following resources:

-See Office 365 Advanced Threat Protection (ATP) availability for a list of subscriptions that include ATP plans.
+Office 365 Advanced Threat Protection availability for a list of subscriptions that include ATP plans.

 New features in Office 365 ATP

 New features are added to Office 365 ATP continually.
 To learn more, see the following resources: